sfc-gh-damurphy/Snowflake_Intelligence/lab_instructions/readme.md

 ## Step 12: Validate Using DORA

+**Please only complete this if you are a snowflake employee and in the SE organization**

 Congrats\!
 You have completed the lab.
 Please run the following commands in Snowsight to confirm your completion.

 - [Greeter Script for DORA](/config/SE_GREETER.sql)